CreateCodeLearn/data-science-track/Workshop_Coding/Getting_started_with_CONDA.md

 `conda create -n ccl_python python=3`

 in the command line.
-During the workshop we installed additional Python modules by typing

-`conda install numpy pandas matpltlib seaborn holoviews`.

-_Note that the _coda_ package manager further installs additional modules to account for any dependencies._

 It is recommended to add the [conda-forge channel](https://conda-forge.org/) to your conda channels:

 `conda config --add channels conda-forge`

 Once we have all modules you activate your new environment by typing